As we head into springtime, many curlies apprehensively anticipate the return of humidity — and frizz.

 An ingredient may be called an anti-humectant if it fulfills several requirements.
 First, it must not be hygroscopic, meaning it must not possess molecular traits that cause it to attract water molecules to itself.
 Second, it must be water repellent, which necessarily means insoluble in water.
 This property allows it to lock out or prevent the intrusion of moisture into the hair from a humid environment.
 Additionally, these ingredients typically coat, flatten, and seal the external cuticle layer of the hair strands.
 The anti-humectant ingredient will most likely be higher on the list of ingredients, and may be problematic for those on a shampoo free routine.

 In many formulations, the ingredients used for this anti-humectant task are silicones.
 This is because they not only perform the anti-humectant duties in a superior manner, but they also provide excellent lubrication of the hair and add a high degree of gloss (shine).
 Esters (such as isopropyl palmitate) are another category of ingredient used for their water-resistant properties in products designed to function well in high humidity climates.
 There are also many natural ingredients that work well for this purpose, such as hydrogenated castor oil, beeswax, and plant triglycerides such as coconut oil, palm oil, olive oil, and shea butter.
-I have included the ingredient lists for three different hair pomades and anti-humectant products that I found interesting.
+I have included the ingredient lists for a couple of different hair pomades and anti-humectant products that I found interesting.

 Hair Pomade by John Masters Organics

 Ingredients: Extra virgin olive oil, organic beeswax, mango butter, babassu oil, jojoba, wheat germ oil, pure essential oils of bay laurel, cedar atlas, fir balsam and massoia, vitamins A, C & E. Certified Organic Ingredients.